Make use of device/partition argument

 df would be nice.

-#2 Updated by George Angelopoulos over 1 year ago
+#2 Updated by George Angelopoulos almost 2 years ago

 I'm also interested in implementing this.
 I want to also note that "-p" has a bad quirk: It matches the truncated string of the filesystem name as it appears in the output.
 For example, if you have "/dev/mapper/vgroot-lvroot", it gets truncated to "+ev/mapper/vgroot-lvroot" in the output and this is what -p matches.
 This is definitely a bug.
 Maybe it deserves it's own issue.
 If I end up looking into the code, I'll be back with more details.

-#4 Updated by George Angelopoulos over 1 year ago
+#4 Updated by George Angelopoulos almost 2 years ago

 Hi Robin, thanks for responding.